Flagged Schur polynomial duality via a lattice path bijection: Introduction

 \begin{restatable} {corollary}{sympolybinomidentity} Let \(n\) be a nonnegative integer, let \(A\) and \(B\) be subsets of \(\intervalwz{n}\) of equal size, and let \(A^\comp\) and \(B^\comp\) be their complements in \(\intervalwz{n}\).
 Then

 \end{restatable}

-Aitken's proof of \autoref{thm:sym_function_identity} is of an entirely different flavour to the methods in this paper: it is an application of an elementary result in linear algebra due to Jacobi, which we refer to as Jacobi's complementary minor formula.
-As we show in \autoref{section:JT_connection}, this formula is insufficient to prove our main theorem.
+Aitken's proof of \autoref{thm:sym_function_identity} \cite{aitken1931duality} is of an entirely different flavour to the methods in this paper: it is an application of an elementary result in linear algebra due to Jacobi, which we refer to as Jacobi's complementary minor formula.
+This formula also corresponds to duality between certain combinatorial models of orthogonal polynomials \cite[I\S5]{viennot1985orthogonal}.
+However, we show in \autoref{section:JT_connection} that Jacobi's formula is insufficient to prove our main theorem.

 \begin{example} Suppose \(n=4\), \(A = \set{0,1,2}\), \(B = \set{1,3,4}\), \(\alpha = (1,1,0,0)\) and \(\beta = (4,3,3,2)\).
 Then the two determinants that \autoref{thm:intro_det_identity} states are equal are